yazaldefilimone/ghost.ai/README.md

 # Ghost

-A second brain for your computer: vision, hear, memory, smart writing — all locally.
+A second brain for your computer: vision, hear, memory, smart writing — all locally by default.

 ## Index